 Aside from skin cancer, the third most commonly diagnosed cancer in the United States in both men and women is colorectal cancer, which begins in the colon or rectum.
 Polyps, which are growths on the inner lining of the rectum or colon, are the precursors to most malignant colorectal tumors.

 Doctors can find polyps during a colonoscopy and remove them to stop their growth.
 Polyps usually start tiny and can develop into cancer as they mature.

-Removing the polyp before it becomes cancer is the first advantage of a screening colonoscopy.
-Colonoscopy consistently beats colon cancer.
+Removing the polyp before it becomes cancerous is the first advantage of a screening colonoscopy.
+Colonoscopies consistently beat colon cancer.
 Dr. Williams has affirmed the above.